-Recently, I am becoming more aware how important is has been that I did learn to call the abuse by its proper name.
+Recently, I am becoming more aware of how important it has been that I did learn to call the abuse by its proper name.
 Far more important than I ever expected.

 As I began to feel okay about calling this abuse, I began to understand that what happened was calculated, structural and willful.